 |Rotala willichii||Medium to High light|

 If you’re a beginner in this hobby, this information may not make sense to you yet.
-The best thing you can do is check if your plants are reaching or start to brown, that means your light may be too weak for your plants.
+The best thing you can do is check if your plants are reaching or starting to brown, which means your light may be too weak for your plants.

 On the other hand, if you have low-light plants and a lot of bright light, you might need to tone it down a bit or your tank could be overtaken by algae.